phil-cr-lab/Cucumber/Readme.md

 #Cucumber

-Personal project to learn and practice automated testing
+Personal project to learn and practice automated testing of web applications (UIs/APIs) with CI/CD